A Different View of Sigma-Delta Modulators Under the Lens of Pulse Frequency Modulation: Explaining Sigma-Delta Modulation beyond the white noise model

 Harmonic distortion spurious tones appear when the DC component at the input $x_{DC}$, shifts the rest frequency of the PFM modulator $f_0$ to an integer multiple of the sampling frequency $f_s$ in \eqref{eq:SpursInPFM}.
 In this case, side bands around the $q^{th}$ harmonic of $f_0$ will be around $f_s$ and will alias to harmonics of $f_x$.
 Non harmonic distortion spurious tones appear when the DC component at the input $x_{DC}$, shifts the rest frequency of the PFM modulator to a non integer multiple of the sampling frequency $f_s$.
 In this case, spurious tones may appear at any location (even at frequencies lower than the input signal $f_x$) but are spaced in frequency by a distance $f_x$.

 Fig.~\ref{fig:SpurAlias_HighFrequency_2ndOrder} shows a simulation of a single-bit second-order CTSD modulator with the following parameters $a_1=a_2=b_1=b_2=1, f_s=1, x_{DC}=0.51$ and a $-14~\text{dB}_{\text{FS}}$ input tone.
 Fig.~\ref{fig:SpurAlias_HighFrequency_2ndOrder}(a) shows the FFT of $y_{SD}$ where we have marked in blue the indexes $(q,r)$ of several tones $f_a$ coming from the aliasing of the side bands, identified using \eqref{eq:SpursInPFM}.
 After aliasing, these tones do not fall at harmonics of the input signal, due to $x_{DC}$ pushing $f_0$ to a non-rational factor of $f_s$.
 Our frequency prediction accurately identifies the spurious tones, visible in the FFT of the time domain simulation.
 The amplitude of the spurious tones was estimated using \eqref{eq:ATF2nd} and \eqref{eq:dt_spectrm}.
-For these tones, the estimation error is up to 2dB, but it must be considered that amplitude prediction is compromised by the truncation of the infinite series in \eqref{eq:dt_spectrm}.
+For these tones, the estimation error is up to 2 dB, but it must be considered that amplitude prediction is compromised by the truncation of the infinite series in \eqref{eq:dt_spectrm}.

 In Fig.~\ref{fig:SpurAlias_HighFrequency_2ndOrder}(a), we can also separate the effect of the spurious tones coming from the Nyquist band by removing the sampler in the loop, like in Fig.~\ref{fig:spectrum_comparison_2nd}(b).
-Fig.~\ref{fig:SpurAlias_HighFrequency_2ndOrder}(b) displays the spectrum of $p^\prime(t)$ which shows the spurs due to Mech.
-I and II previously described.
-The second and third-harmonic (red) are due to the re-injection of modulation side bands into the PFM modulator \cite{medina_iscas} (Mech.
-I) and should be absent in the Sigma-Delta modulator due to the effect of the sampler.
-Since $x_{DC}=0.51$, the first side band centered at $f_0$ (green) is near half of $f_s$ (Mech.
-II) which is also visible in the FFT of $y_{SD}$ shown in Fig.~\ref{fig:SpurAlias_HighFrequency_2ndOrder}.
+Fig.~\ref{fig:SpurAlias_HighFrequency_2ndOrder}(b) displays the spectrum of $p^\prime(t)$ which shows the spurs due to Mechanism I and II previously described.
+The second and third-harmonic (red) are due to the re-injection of modulation side bands into the PFM modulator \cite{medina_iscas} (Mechanism I) and should be absent in the Sigma-Delta modulator due to the effect of the sampler.
+Since $x_{DC}=0.51$, the first side band centered at $f_0$ (green dashed box) is near half of $f_s$ (Mechanism II) which is also visible in the FFT of $y_{SD}$ shown in Fig.~\ref{fig:SpurAlias_HighFrequency_2ndOrder}(a).